 Allwyn and Cohn Robbins announce decision on proposed business combination

-/EIN News/ -- LUCERNE, Switzerland and WILMINGTON, Del., Sept.
-24, 2022 (GLOBE NEWSWIRE) -- Allwyn AG (“Allwyn” or the “Company”), a leading multinational lottery operator, and Cohn Robbins Holdings Corp.
-(NYSE:CRHC) ("CRHC" or “Cohn Robbins”), a special purpose acquisition company, today announced that they have mutually agreed not to proceed with their previously proposed business combination.
+LUCERNE, Switzerland and WILMINGTON, Del., Sept.
+24, 2022 (GLOBE NEWSWIRE) -- Allwyn AG ("Allwyn" or the "Company"), a leading multinational lottery operator, and Cohn Robbins Holdings Corp.
+CRHC ("CRHC" or "Cohn Robbins"), a special purpose acquisition company, today announced that they have mutually agreed not to proceed with their previously proposed business combination.

 Allwyn, Europe's largest lottery operator1, received strong indications of support during recent meetings with investors, but the marketing period coincided with significant market volatility amid a backdrop of concerns about the prospects for inflation, interest rates and recession.
 Despite this, investors offered commitments of almost $700m to support the combination with Cohn Robbins.